pnp/cli-microsoft365/docs/docs/cmd/adaptivecard/adaptivecard-send.md

 : Title of the card.
 Specify either `title` or `card` but not both.

 `-d, --description [description]`
-: Contents of the card
+: Contents of the card.

 `-i, --imageUrl [imageUrl]`
 : URL of the image to include on the card.